Child Safety: Preventing Drowning

 - Empty all liquid containers immediately after use.
 Keep all empty containers out of reach of young children and babies.
 Don't leave empty containers in the yard or around the house.
 They can accumulate water and become a drowning hazard.

-- Empty ice chests immediately after use, and keep lids closed.
+- Empty coolers immediately after use, and keep lids closed.
 Store out of children's reach.

 - Watch children closely outdoors, especially where wells, open postholes, and irrigation or drainage ditches are nearby.
 Fill holes and install fences or other barriers to protect your child.
 Make sure pools are fenced off and have covers that lock.
 Don't let a child out of your sight while you are doing yard work or other outdoor activities.